zhang-mickey/computational-geometry/README.md

 ![image](https://github.com/user-attachments/assets/8fa8decd-82cb-4330-9b5c-378c12658ca6)

-### One can use the data structures described in this chapter to determine
-whether a particular point (a,b) is in a given set by performing a range query with range [a : a]×[b : b].
+### 5.9 One can use the data structures described in this chapter to determinewhether a particular point (a,b) is in a given set by performing a range query with range [a : a]×[b : b].

 a.
 Prove that performing such a range query on a kd-tree takes time O(logn).